ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 -   The standard libraries of compilers offer functionality for generating random numbers, but the quality of these generators is very uneven!

--   In 2014, Melissa O'Neill published [a splendid article](https://www.pcg-random.org/paper.html) on a new family of random number generators that satisfies *all* the characteristics listed above, and it is released as an open-source library on the website [www.pcg-random.org](https://www.pcg-random.org/).
+-   In 2014, Melissa O'Neill published [a fantastic article](https://www.pcg-random.org/paper.html) on a new family of random number generators that satisfies *all* the characteristics listed above, and it is released as an open-source library on the website [www.pcg-random.org](https://www.pcg-random.org/).

 -   In this course, we will therefore use the PCG algorithm, which has all the nice properties listed above.